cnlohr/ch32v003fun/README.md

 This project can be built, uploaded and debugged with VSCode and the PlatformIO extension.
 Simply clone and open this project in VSCode and have the PlatformIO extension installed.

-To create a new PlatformIO firmware project based on ch32v003fun, you can either expand the available environments in the `platformio.ini` in this project [per instructions](https://github.com/cnlohr/ch32v003fun/blob/49640fbccf231191aa83c6a2bbe9d385535b2d1e/platformio.ini#L48-L53), or, simply use the [PlatformIO Home](https://docs.platformio.org/en/latest/home/index.html)'s "New Project" wizard and set "Framework" to "ch32v003fun".
+To create a new PlatformIO firmware project based on ch32v003fun, simply use the [PlatformIO Home](https://docs.platformio.org/en/latest/home/index.html)'s "New Project" wizard and set "Framework" to "ch32v003fun".
 There are [various examples](https://github.com/Community-PIO-CH32V/platform-ch32v/tree/develop/examples/blinky-ch32v003fun).

 ![pio_proj](.github/pio_project_creation.png)